Generalized Tree Edit Distance (GTED): A Faithful Evaluation Metric for Statement Autoformalization: Experiments

 \smallsec{Comparison with BLEU} Both GTED and BLEU metrics produce continuous-valued outputs requiring thresholding for binary classification.
 While Table \ref{tab:main_result} reports their highest Kappa scores across all thresholds, Figure \ref{fig:threshold_on_minif2f} highlights a key advantage of GTED in terms of its \textbf{robustness to threshold selection}.
 BLEU's optimal Kappa is confined to a narrow threshold window, with slight deviations causing significant performance drops across all metrics.
 This sensitivity makes BLEU challenging to deploy reliably, as identifying and fixing the precise optimal threshold in practice is difficult.
 Conversely, GTED exhibits a robust performance plateau, maintaining high and consistent metric values over a much broader threshold range.
 This ``flatness'' renders GTED a more practical and dependable evaluation metric, a phenomenon similarly observed on ProofNet (see Appendix \ref{app:threshold}), reducing the burden of threshold selection and enhancing result generalizability.

 \smallsec{Comparison with Majority Voting} GTED provides a compelling alternative to LLM-based evaluation methods like Majority Voting.
-As shown in Table 1, our approach is not only competitive but superior in performance, outperforming Majority Voting in both accuracy (e.g., 70.73\% vs. 68.29\% on miniF2F) and Kappa score (0.438 vs. 0.397).
+As shown in Table \ref{tab:main_result}, our approach is not only competitive but superior in performance, outperforming Majority Voting in both accuracy (e.g., 70.73\% vs. 68.29\%) and Kappa score (0.438 vs. 0.397) on miniF2F.
 Beyond its higher accuracy, our method operates at a significantly lower computational cost.
 This combination of being lightweight yet more reliable makes GTED highly advantageous in scenarios where inference efficiency and deployment simplicity are critical.

 \smallsec{Comparison with Proof-based Metrics} Comparing GTED with proof-based metrics like Definitional Equality and BEq, Table \ref{tab:main_result} reveals key distinctions.
-While Definitional Equality and BEq show strong Precision, their low Recall and Kappa scores, particularly on the more challenging ProofNet dataset, indicate an overly conservative approach that misses many correct formalization.
+While Definitional Equality and BEq show strong Precision, their low Recall and Kappa scores, particularly on the more challenging ProofNet dataset, indicate an overly conservative approach that misses many correct formalizations.
 Moreover, the current development of automated theorem proving (ATP) exacerbates this issue.
 For instance, the SOTA proving model, DeepSeek-Prover-V2-671B \cite{deepseek_prover_v2}, currently achieves only a 7.45\% proof rate on the PutnamBench dataset \citep{putnambench}.
-This low proof rate implies that many essentially equivalent formalization may not be provable by automated means, thereby leading to a high rate of false negatives.
+This low proof rate implies that many essentially equivalent formalizations may not be provable by automated means, thereby leading to a high rate of false negatives.
 In contrast, GTED offers a more balanced, comprehensive, and robust assessment without being constrained by ATP's current development.

 Additionally, we unexpectedly identify \textbf{three instances of false positives within the proof-based metrics}, which are further elaborated upon in Appendices \ref{app:fp_dee} and \ref{app:fp_beq}.